shuai-xu/flink/docs/quickstart/setup_quickstart.md

 $ nc -l 9000
 {% endhighlight %}

-If you get an error "Ncat: socket: Address family not supported by protocol QUITTING".
-Please try to start the service with the following command:
+If you get an error “Ncat: socket: Address family not supported by protocol QUITTING”, try the following command:

 {% highlight bash %}
 $ nc -l 0.0.0.0 9000